sneakcode/compoundapp/README.md

 # compoundapp
 ```
-Calculate compound interest and display the daily interest on a given format.
+Calculate compound interest and display the daily interest in a daily format.
 ```